mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 #### 2-22:15

-**Question**: You said two things that I wanted to hear more about.
+**Question:** You said two things that I wanted to hear more about.
 I don’t remember them exactly.
 One of them was something like trusting your life.
 And the other one, you said when we die there is nothing left, and before we die, you were saying we can touch it, and I wanted to know if what you’re saying we can touch is *nothing left*.

-**Katagiri**: That is not an idea, okay?
+**Katagiri:** That is not an idea, okay?
 It’s really something you can touch practically and deeply.

 For instance, [if] I believe strongly the other world exists.
 Well, someone says, “I don’t believe it.”
 And then, let’s try to find a certain middle way, [where] we can compromise through discussion.
 But that goes endlessly.
 Finally what I have to do is, to face the fact that I have to die. *[He laughs.]*